junxit/us-congress-bills-113/metadata.md

 - 2014-07-16 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 5016.
 - 2014-07-16 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2014-07-16 — WITHDRAWN DEMAND FOR RECORDED VOTE - Mr. Serrano asked unanimous consent to withdraw his demand for a recorded vote on the Meehan amendment No. 2 debated earlier to the end that the amendment stand affirmed pursuant to the earlier voice vote on the amendment.
 Agreed to without objection.
+- 2014-07-17 — Received in the Senate and Read twice and referred to the Committee on Appropriations.